alexdlaird/hookee/docs/index.rst

 from ``/webhook``.
 We can also build our own plugins and store them in the config's ``plugins_dir`` (which defaults to ``~/.config/hookee/plugins``).

 Plugins have a simple structure.
-Every plugin must define a ``plugin_type``, and valid values are
+Every plugin must define a ``plugin_type``, and valid values are:

 - ``blueprint``
 - ``request``